MarkBind/markbind/docs/userGuide/deployingTheSite.md

 </panel>

 Finally, you may open a PR to the repo of your Markbind site.
 If everything is configured correctly, after a few minutes, you should be able to see a `github-actions bot` automatically commenting on the PR with a link to _preview_ the updated Markbind site.
-The link is configured as such: `https://pr-[PR_NUMBER]-[REPO_OWNER_NAME]-[REPO_NAME].surge.sh`.

 <include src="screenshot.md" boilerplate var-alt="Surge PR bot" var-file="surgeGithubActionsBot.png" inline />